 Smell:20 / 20.
 One of the most interesting whiskies I’ve ever had the pleasure of nosing.
 Fruit dances in and out of thick clouds of pungent, earthy peat.

 Taste: 20 / 20.
 Beautiful.
 I’ve tasted a lot of heavily peated drams but this is a real standout.
-The peat smoke is an ever present but only really dominates at the finish, allowing those fruits to come through nicely.
+The peat smoke is an ever present but only really dominates at the finish, allowing those fruit notes to come through nicely.

 Value For Money: 7.5 / 10.
 This is the only slight criticism I can offer here.
-It cost me £75 for this, which in itself is not a problem given the quality of the whisky and the ‘one-off’ nature of it but it irks me slightly that it comes in a 500ml bottle.
-A full 700ml bottle isn’t too much to ask for at the price.
-I’d even have been happy to pay more if the option of a larger bottle existed (it’s worth noting that just across Loch Indaal at Bowmore I bought a similar ‘fill your own’ in a 700ml bottle for £85).
-However, having said all that, the whisky is magnificent and well worth a purchase in any sized bottle.
-I just wish I had more than 500ml of it to enjoy.
+The bottle cost £75, which in itself is not expensive given the quality of the whisky and the ‘one-off’ nature of this particular expression but it irks me slightly that it comes in a 50cl bottle.
+I’d have been happy to pay a little more even, if the option of a full size bottle existed (across Lochindaal at Bowmore I bought a similar ‘fill your own’ in a 70cl bottle for £85).
+However, having said all that, this is a truly magnificent whisky and well worth a purchase in any bottle.
+I just wish I had more than 50cl of it to enjoy!